Spring Training Connection

 Parking

-There's a small paved lot behind left field and then a large grass field beyond that to handle most overflow, with the rest of the excess parking in the paved lot across the street at the Surprise Aquatic Center.
+There's a paved lot behind left field and then a grass field beyond that to handle most overflow, with the rest of the excess parking in the paved lot across the street at the Surprise Aquatic Center.
 Both lots are close to the stadium and have a price that can't be beat.

 Cost: Free